acceleratescience/acceleratescience.github.io/_resources/introducing-data-science-for-science.md

 ---
 layout: resources-single
-title: Introducing Data Science For Science
+title: Applications now open - Introducing Data Science For Science
 category: teaching-learning
 excerpt: The Accelerate Programme offers PhDs and postdocs disciplines across Cambridge University the opportunity to participate in a 'Data for Science'